-- 10.1.1 Both FHWA and DOT&PF have determined it is desirable to mutually establish a set of performance measures to consider DOT&PF's administration of the responsibilities assumed under this MOU. - 10.1.2 The DOT&PF's attainment of the performance measures indicated in this part of the MOU will be considered by FHWA during audits, as required by 23 U.S.C.
-327(g). - 10.1.3 The DOT&PF shall collect and maintain all necessary and appropriate data related to the attainment of performance measures.
-In collecting this data, DOT&PF shall monitor its progress toward meeting the performance measures and include its progress in the self-assessment summary described in subpart 8.2.5 of this MOU.
+- 10.1.1 FHWA and DOT&PF will continue to utilize a mutually established set of performance measures to evaluate DOT&PF's administration of its responsibilities under this MOU.
+The agreed-upon performance measures will be available on DOT&PF's website.
+With FHWA's review and consultation, DOT&PF may modify the performance measures, as needed. - 10.1.2 The DOT&PF's attainment of the performance measures indicated in this part of the MOU will be considered during FHWA monitoring, as required by 23 U.S.C.
+327(h). - 10.1.3 The DOT&PF shall collect and maintain all necessary and appropriate data related to the attainment of performance measures.
+In collecting this data, DOT&PF shall monitor its progress toward meeting the performance measures and include its progress in the summary described in subpart 8.2.5 of this MOU.